-23 not come upon the waters to journey, save upon the canal.
-In the case is Joseph, Oliver Cowdery, and Sidney Rigdon, who were commanded to go to Cincinnati, there were not to use the Missouri River but to precede on land, though the Lord allowed for them to use waterways if it was a canal, which were dredged and very safe.

-24 after they leave the canal they shall journey by land.
+- 23 not come upon the waters to journey, save upon the canal.
+In the case of Joseph, Oliver Cowdery, and Sidney Rigdon, who were commanded to go to Cincinnati, there were not to use the Missouri River but to precede on land, though the Lord allowed for them to use waterways if it was a canal, which were dredged and very safe. - 24 after they leave the canal they shall journey by land.
 The standard pattern for coming to Zion would be taking the canal system from Ohio or wherever the people were starting, then taking land conveyances the rest of the way, pitching tents as needed as sleeping (v.
 25).
 This was to apply to everyone (v.
-26).

-27 unto whom is given power to command the waters.
-Though it is not explicit, most agree that Joseph Smith, like Moses, was given power over the waters, by virtue of his keys and authority.20

-28 as the Spirit of the living God commandeth.
+26). - 27 unto whom is given power to command the waters.
+Though it is not explicit, many agree that Joseph Smith, like Moses, was given power over the waters, by virtue of his keys and authority.20 - 28 as the Spirit of the living God commandeth.
 No matter how we journey around the earth, we are to seek to do so by the direction of the Spirit, for that will protect us more than any other precaution.

-Preparing for the coming of the Son of Man (30-39)
+Preparing for the Coming of the Son of Man (30-39)

-30 shall not open their mouths.
+- 30 shall not open their mouths.
 Joseph, Sidney, and Oliver were to hasten to Cincinnati, not even stopping to preach to "the wicked" along the way.
 Once in Cincinnati, they were to "lift up their voices" (v.
 31).
 Then they were to hurry home, only stopping to strengthen the churches but not preaching to the wicked (v.
-32).

-32 the congregations of their brethren.
-As opposed to the congregations of the wicked, those who had joined the Church were to be supported by Joseph, Sidney, and Oliver on their journey home.

-33 among the congregations of the wicked.
+32). - 32 the congregations of their brethren.
+As opposed to the congregations of the wicked, those who had joined the Church were to be supported by Joseph, Sidney, and Oliver on their journey home. - 33 among the congregations of the wicked.
 The other brethren were to spend their time among "the wicked," teaching and preaching, that they might rid their garments of sin and become spotless before God (v.
-34).

-35 Reynolds Cahoon...Samuel H. Smith.
-The Lord instructed these two brethren to remain as companions, though the rest were free to choose their traveling and preaching companions.

-36 be of good cheer, little children.
+34). - 35 Reynolds Cahoon...Samuel H. Smith.
+The Lord instructed these two brethren to remain as companions, though the rest were free to choose their traveling and preaching companions. - 36 be of good cheer, little children.
 This is a complementary phrase, not a demeaning one as it might sound.
 We are commanded to be as little children (Matthew 18:3).
-John especially used this phrase,21 likely as a term of endearment and to indicate their humility and willingness to submit to God.

-37 you have humbled yourselves before me.
-Blessings come to the humble, including the kingdom of God.

-38 be watchful and be sober.
-Being watchful toward the Second Coming should lead to both preparation and patience, since we don't know the hour.
-To be sober means to take things seriously, to be sedate or subdued, with self-control and free from extravagance.

-39 Pray always.
-Ending with a counsel to pray was appropriate given that pray had immediately preceded this revelation and is an important tool to all to avoid temptation.

-39 abide the day of his coming.
+John especially used this phrase,21 likely as a term of endearment and to indicate their humility and willingness to submit to God. - 37 you have humbled yourselves before me.
+Blessings come to the humble, including the kingdom of God. - 38 be watchful and be sober.
+Being watchful toward the Second Coming should lead to both preparation and patience, since we don't know the hour or day.
+To be sober means to take things seriously, to be sedate or subdued, with self-control and free from extravagance. - 39 Pray always.
+Ending with counsel to pray was appropriate given that prayer had immediately preceded this revelation and is an important tool for all to avoid temptation. - 39 abide the day of his coming.
 Emphasizing that they did not know the time of the Second Coming, the Lord stated that it might be during their lives or after they have died.

-Learning of the dangers of the river and per the Lord's instructions, all of the group but two (William W. Phelps and Sidney Gilbert) continued the journey on foot, crossing overland to another bend in the river, then crossing over the Missouri at Chariton.
-Joseph, Oliver, and Sidney Rigdon went by stagecoach to Cincinnati, then returned to Kirtland, Ohio.

-The lesson was that the Missouri River was not a good way to go up to Zion, which is true, based on information from the time, with its "very-varying channel" and accumulation of logs under the water.
-John Whitmer even called it "the

-$^{^{18}}$ Judges 16:24; Job 15:21; Psalm 17:4; Proverbs 28:24; Jeremiah 4:7.